- It is used to treat loose stools (diarrhea).

 - If you have any of these health problems: Loose stools caused by infection, loose stools caused by a very bad bowel problem (pseudomembranous colitis), or yellowing of the skin or eyes.

-- Do not give this drug to a child younger than 13 years of age.
+- If your child is younger than 13 years of age.
+Do not give this drug to a child younger than 13 years of age.

 - Tell dentists, surgeons, and other doctors that you use this drug.